How to Get Your Trucking Authority: 2025 Update

 What are the benefits of having my own trucking authority?

-Once you’ve been working as a company driver, carrier, or owner-operator for a while, it’s natural to want to move on to having your own authority.
-It’s a huge career growth opportunity, gives you complete independence, and can come with a pretty significant bump in pay if you’re running your business correctly.
+Once you’ve been working as a company driver for a while, you might decide you want to become an independent owner-operator and get your own authority. owner-operator for a while It’s a huge career growth opportunity, gives you independence, and can come with a bump in pay if you’re running your business correctly.

-There is a lot more work and responsibility involved, but it means you can hire your own drivers for your trucking business.
+It requires a lot more work and responsibility, but it means you’re the boss.
+You can even hire your own drivers for your trucking business.
 Over time, you could have multiple trucks and drivers.
 You’ll also be responsible for finding loads and negotiating rates.

-• Decide on a name for your business.
-This is the beginning of the registration process to get your trucking authority.
+- Pick a name: This is the beginning of the registration process.
 File your business paperwork with your state.
 Typically, this is done through the secretary of state’s office, but check your state’s official website to be sure.
-FYI: Some states require you to file your business under an assumed name or DBA (doing business as).
-Check your state’s official website to be sure.
+Some states require you to file your business under an assumed name, or “doing business as” (DBA).
+Check your state’s official website to confirm.

-• Decide on a business structure.
-Talk to an accountant to determine how to organize your own trucking business for maximum earnings.
-Research limited liability companies (LLCs), C corporations, S corporations, partnerships, and a sole proprietorship to make the right decision for your business.
+- Choose a business structure: Talk to a certified public accountant to determine how to organize your trucking businessfor maximum earnings.
+Research limited liability companies (LLCs), C corporations, S corporations, partnerships, and sole proprietorships to make the right decision for your business.

-• Get preapproved for primary liability and cargo insurance.
-If you wait until the end of the process to learn that you aren’t approved for insurance, you’ll have spent a lot of time and resources unnecessarily — don’t skip this step!
+- Get preapproved: Trucking authorities must have liability and cargo insurance.
+If you wait until the end of the process to learn that you aren’t approved for commercial insurance, you’ll have spent a lot of time and resources unnecessarily, so don’t skip this step!

-What are the steps to getting my trucking authority?
+What are the steps to getting your trucking authority?

-Once you’ve finished the necessary steps, you can start gathering the required items.
-Fees for obtaining an MC number vary by state.
+Once you’ve completeded the necessary steps, you can start gathering the required items.
+Fees vary by state.
 Visit your state’s Department of Transportation/Motor Carrier website for specific fee information.
+Here’s how to get your own authority in trucking.

 1. Apply for your trucking authority.

-Complete the OP-1 form, the BOC-3 form, and pay the application fee.
-You’ll need the truck information (VIN, year, weight, etc.), a tax ID number, incorporation details, and license plate information (if you have it) for your commercial motor vehicles.
+Complete the OP-1 form and the BOC-3 form, and pay the application fee.
+You’ll need the truck information,including VIN, year, and weight,a tax ID number, incorporation details, and license plate information for your commercial motor vehicles.

 Once you complete the Motor Carrier Identification Report (MCS-150) and Safety Certification Application, you’ll receive your USDOT Number, which you need for a vehicle used in interstate commerce to move freight.
-(Side note: Unlike the MC number, the USDOT Number is not on the way out — it will be required for the FMCSA’s new Unified Registration System).
+Side note:unlike the MC number, the USDOT number is not on its way out.
+It will be required for the FMCSA’s new unified registration system.

-There is a mandatory 10-business day dispute period after your trucking authority application is posted to the Federal Register, during which anyone can protest your authority.
-Once it ends, you’ll need to post proof of your insurance policy and your BOC-3 form, which assigns a process agent — or a business in any state in which you operate — to receive and forward legal documents on your behalf.
+There is a mandatory 10-business day dispute period after your trucking authority application is posted to the federal register, during which anyone can protest your authority.
+Once it ends, you’ll need to post proof of your insurance policy and your BOC-3 form, which assigns a process agent,a business in any state in which you operate, to receive and forward legal documents on your behalf.

 2. Secure your UCR permit.

-Use your USDOT and MC numbers to apply for the Unified Carrier Registration (UCR) system.
+Use your USDOT and MC numbers to apply for the unified carrier registration (UCR) system.
 UCR verifies active insurance coverage in the states where you operate.
 Apply for your permit and learn more about the UCR system.
+After the FMCSA implements its updates, business owners will use USDOT numbers—not MC numbers.

 3. Pay your HVUT.

-The Heavy Vehicle Use Tax is an annual tax assessed on all heavy vehicles operating on public highways.
-Research Form 2290, and when you’re ready, download the OOIDA worksheet.
+The heavy vehicle use tax (HVUT) is an annual tax assessed on all heavy vehicles operating on public highways.
+Research Form 2290, and when you’re ready, download the Owner-Operator Independent Drivers Association (OOIDA) worksheet.
 Complete this form before moving on to the next step.

 4. Register for an IRP.

 With an IFTA license, you just have to submit one fuel tax return every quarter to your base jurisdiction.
-Learn about IFTA, including how to contact your base jurisdiction to set up your account.
+Make sure to learn about IFTA, including how to contact your base jurisdiction to set up your account.
 Some circumstances will require extra permits.
 Kentucky, New Mexico, and New York require weight distance permits to operate, and Oregon requires a permit and a bond.
 You’ll need the Standard Carrier Alpha Code (SCAC) if you’re moving military, government, international, or intermodal loads.

-6. Enroll in a drug and alcohol testing program and obtain liability and cargo insurance.
+6. Enroll in a drug and alcohol testing program.

 The FMCSA and DOT require all motor carriers to have a negative drug test prior to hiring drivers or allowing them to drive themselves.
 Learn more about the rules and regulations related to drug and alcohol testing on the FMCSA website.

-All supervisors of commercial drivers are required to complete two hours of controlled-substance training, and a designated employee representative (DER) must be named who is authorized to immediately remove employees from duty if they cannot pass a drug or alcohol test.
+All supervisors of commercial drivers are required to complete two hours of controlled-substance training, and a designated employee representative (DER) must be named.
+They are authorized to immediately remove employees from duty if they cannot pass a drug or alcohol test.

 Within your first 18 months of doing business, you will have a mandatory “New Entrant” audit to verify compliance with federal trucking regulations.
 Maintaining good records from the start will ensure you’re prepared.
-Learn more about the New Entrant Safety Assurance Program on the FMCSA website.
+The New Entrant Safety Assurance Program helps prepare and protect new drivers as they start their jobs.

 Make sure you maintain: